sravan-s/document_search/README.md

 Step #1
 Feed the law document to database
+> note
+> This PDF is unstrcutured and quite hard to parse so the following step is idiosyncratic
+> Prepare data
+> * Download the PDF
+> * Convert it into text -> https://www.xpdfreader.com/pdftotext-man.html -> `laws.txt`
+> * Move text file to `./data`

 PDF to Structured Data (id, summary, illustration, side_node) You need to do some manual work, because data in PDF is unstrctured